MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

 ## Alert remediation

-When secrets are within 30 days of expiration, the following alerts are generated in the Administrator Portal:
+When secrets are within 30 days of expiration, the following alerts are generated in the administrator portal:

 - Pending service account password expiration
 - Pending internal certificate expiration
 - Pending external certificate expiration

-Running secret rotation using the instructions below will remediate these alerts.
+Running secret rotation using the instructions below will fix these alerts.

 > [!Note]
 > Azure Stack environments on pre-1811 versions may see alerts for pending internal certificate or secret expirations.